 Invite an influential figure in your industry to write a guest post or do an interview for your blog, which then will be promoted to attract the attention of their followers.
-The alternative is to write a guest post yourself for an authoritative platform and get a backlink to your website.
+The alternative option is to write guest posts yourself for an authoritative platform and get a backlink to your website to drive referral traffic.
 Either way, you’ll be gaining access to an untapped audience through sources that your targeted audience trusts.

 After establishing contact with a client, it’s equally as important to keep nurturing the connection.
 Email marketing is one of the most efficient ways to do so.
-Regular email newsletters foster top-of-mind awareness and customer loyalty, as your clients see that you’re putting in a constant effort to provide value to them.
+Regular email newsletters sent from an email marketing CRM foster top-of-mind awareness and customer loyalty, as your clients see that you’re putting in a constant effort to provide value to them.

 Of course, you have to be mindful not to spam your subscribers with too much or the wrong type of content.
 You can use behavior data to understand your clients better and send out offers and news that will interest them.
+Use email subject lines that are more clickable and can ensure higher open rates.
 Don’t forget to include relevant links and CTA buttons that take the user to your website.